-Working within the operational railway environment presents a number of unique challenges such as working within possessions and planning works adjacent to open lines.
-Much work must also take place on the platform itself and so meticulous project management has been required to sure works can be carried out without affecting the train service, or causing disruption to the public.
+Working within the operational railway environment presents a number of unique challenges such as working within line possessions and planning works adjacent to open lines.
+Much work must also take place on the platform itself and so meticulous project management was required to ensure works could be carried out without affecting the train service, or causing disruption to the public.

-Engineering management at West Drayton also includes identifying, managing and applying engineering solutions and carrying out temporary works designs.
-These have so far included ground retention schemes, scaffolding and timber structures.
+Engineering management at West Drayton also included identifying, managing and applying engineering solutions and carrying out temporary works designs.
+These included ground retention schemes, scaffolding and timber structures.

 The gallery shows some of the key works taking place at West Drayton

-The key project challenge is constructing the works in a live rail environment without disrupting existing services.
-The project also involves works in highly residential areas, within five different boroughs, and so minimising nuisance is essential
+The key project challenge was constructing the works in a live rail environment without disrupting existing services.
+The project also involved works in highly residential areas, within five different boroughs and so minimising nuisance was essential